triptease/schema/README.md

 #### reservationStatus

 The [reservationStatus](https://schema.org/reservationStatus) should be set to [ReservationConfirmed](https://schema.org/ReservationConfirmed).
 If you wish to expose reservations earlier in the funnel then make sure you use one of the other [ReservationStatusType](https://schema.org/ReservationStatusType).
+If you support cancellations please also add the correct structured data to that page and change the [reservationStatus](https://schema.org/reservationStatus) to [ReservationCancelled](https://schema.org/ReservationCancelled)

 #### checkinTime